espressomd/espresso/doc/sphinx/visualization.rst

 Visualization example scripts
 -----------------------------

-Various example scripts can be found in the samples/python folder or in some tutorials:
+Various :ref:`Sample Scripts` can be found in `samples/python/visualization*` or in the :ref:`Tutorials` "Visualization" and "Charged Systems".

--  samples/python/visualization.py: LJ-Liquid with live plotting.

--  samples/python/visualization\_bonded.py: Sample for bond
-   visualization.

--  samples/python/billard.py: Simple billard game including many features of the openGL visualizer.

--  samples/python/visualization\_openGL.py: Timer and keyboard callbacks
-   for the openGL visualizer.

--  doc/tutorials/python/02-charged\_system/scripts/nacl\_units\_vis.py:
-   Periodic NaCl crystal, see tutorial “Charged Systems”.

--  doc/tutorials/python/02-charged\_system/scripts/nacl\_units\_confined\_vis.py:
-   Confined NaCl with interactively adjustable electric field, see tutorial “Charged Systems”.

--  doc/tutorials/python/08-visualization/scripts/visualization.py:
-   LJ-Liquid visualization along with tutorial “Visualization”.

-Finally, it is recommended to go through tutorial “Visualization” for further code explanations.
-Also, the tutorial “Charged Systems” has two visualization examples.